• Skip to primary navigation

 Zucchini bread batter in a bowl.

 Combine wet ingredients with the dry and mix well.
-Pour zucchini bread batter into parchment lined loaf pan and bake in preheated 350 oven for 55 minutes.
+Pour zucchini bread batter into loaf pan with a silicone liner and bake in preheated 350 oven for 55 minutes.

 Zucchini bread with chocolate chips in a loaf pan, waiting to be baked.